Draitch History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The earliest origins of the Draitch surname date from the ancient Anglo-Saxon culture of Britain.
 Their name reveals that an early member was a a fierce, powerful person.
 The surname Draitch is derived from the Old English word draca or from the Old Danish word draki, which both mean dragon.
-Although these words became the Old English word drake, which also means male duck, and the surname Draitch may have also been applied to someone who had a duck-like gait.

 Early Origins of the Draitch family